ykandrirody/creedengo-common/doc/starter-pack.md

   - system source-code
   - the only one integration test that will be used to launch the integration tests : `GCIRulesIT.java`
 - sub-directory `test-projects` contains the real test projects (the old one that was in a separated repository)

+## Check `Definition Of Done` for new rule implementation

+For a new rule implementation, we strongly recommend you to follow this check-list :

+- [ ] Check if rule doesn't exist in our referential rules list yet (`RULES.md` file of `creedengo-rules-specifications` repository)
+- [ ] Create PR on the `creedengo-rules-specifications` repository to add the new rule definition
+  - [ ] To choose the new rule id :
+    - [ ] if rule is already existing in `RULES.md` file or in `creedengo-rules-specifications` module, please use the given rule id
+    - [ ] if rule doesn't already exist in `RULES.md` file or in `creedengo-rules-specifications` module, please use a random number between 1000 and 1500 (ex : "GCI1289") and use it (later, you will be asked to change it)
+  - [ ] You can use SNAPSHOT version of `creedengo-rules-specifications` during your local rule implementation to go forward
+- [ ] Implement rule in your local specific language repository with a reference to local SNAPSHOT of `creedengo-rules-specifications` (previously, install it locally with maven command)
+  - [ ] Write Unit tests (and maximize code coverage)
+  - [ ] Update `CHANGELOG.md` file (inside `Unreleased` section)
+- [ ] Create PR on the real test project to add a triggering case (check [local procedure](https://github.com/green-code-initiative/creedengo-common/blob/main/doc/starter-pack.md#start-local-environment))
+  - [ ] WARNING Java an Python plugin : check above (`Specific real test project for Python and Java plugin`)
+- [ ] Fix potential SonarCloud issues / out-of-date warnings (report is sent after creating PR)
+- [ ] In next review step, reviewer will ask you to use a specific id rule if you have chosen a random one

 # Publish your work